Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Quantum Brownian motion

 Here $\rho_{1,2}$ are the reduced density matrices from the evolution of $\psi_{1,2}$, and $\rho_{\rm int}$ is the interference part.
 The state can be visualized using the Wigner function in the phase space, defined for the density matrix as

 Represented as a Winger function, the reduced density matrix (\ref{appeq:reduce}) has three corresponding terms

-As shown in Ref.~\cite{Paz1993-il}, $W_{1,2}$ remain as separated Gaussian packages in the phase space, while the interference term $W_{\rm int}$ decays in time.
+As shown in Ref.~\cite{Paz1993-il}, $W_{1,2}$ remain as separated Gaussians in the phase space, while the interference term $W_{\rm int}$ decays in time.
 To quantify the decay of interference, we study the ratio between the peak values of $W_{\rm int}$ and $W_{1(2)}$:

 This quantity has been demonstrated \cite{Paz1993-il} to be a good measure for decoherence.